mullvad/mullvadvpn-app/docs/security.md

 ### Android

-> ⚠️  When we say *all traffic* in this chapter it does not include traffic exempt by the system or traffic affected by known issues.
+> ⚠️  When we say *all traffic* in this chapter it does not include traffic exempt by the system or traffic affected by [known issues].

 The only way an android app can filter network traffic is via the VPN Service API.
 This API allows *all traffic* to and from the device to be routed through a third party app.
 This API is what the